gabrielghost/BeerLovers_Guide/README.md

+Not all of the APi's data was used for brevity, but we can do so easily if required!

 If you have any questions and the number '42' doesn't answer them, then please email charlielovesbeer@neonseed.com

 With fermented wishes and blessings,